 Reviewing your recruitment advert isn’t always just about attracting large numbers of applicants; sometimes it is about attracting fewer, more relevant applicants.
 For example, Administrator roles are often inundated with applications – many of whom are unsuitable.
 To keep your candidate pool manageable and to ensure applicant relevancy, go back to your advert after it has been live for 14 days.
 You could look at making it more specific by refining the amount of experience required for example.
 Remember that when attracting applicants that quality is more valuable than quantity – 5 suitable applicants are worth so much more than 30 irrelevant applications.

 The goal of any recruitment advert is to attract and hire top talent to your vacancies.
 That’s why it requires more care and attention than banging out a job advert, publishing it online and seeing what comes in 28 days later.
 To ensure relevancy and quality of applications, it is important to carry out steps 1-5 effectively.
 By doing so you will be in a position at the end of your campaign where you can shortlist and hire from a well-matched candidate pool, therefore you can confidently say that your recruitment adverts are successful.

-If you need any help with your recruitment advertising don’t forget that Flat Fee Recruiter offers the whole package for just £199 +vat.
+If you need any help with your recruitment advertising don’t forget that Flat Fee Recruiter offers the whole package from just £199 +vat.
 This includes a job board optimised advert, 30+ leading job boards, a dedicated Account Manager, regular campaign reviews and access to the application management system.
 Don’t hesitate to get in touch on 0113 3227243 or contact us if you have any enquiries.

 If you liked this, you may also like: